Omwomo/series-review-portal/README.md

 <!-- INTRO -->
 # 📖 Hotflix Series Review Portal <a name="about-project"></a>

-> This is a Series Review Portal project for Movies and Series reviews.
+>  This is an interactive platform allowing users to explore, rate, and engage with their favorite TV shows.
+The 'Series Review Portal' empowers users to comment, like, and delve into comprehensive details for an enriched entertainment experience.

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML